ziozzang/SaltDocker-WebUI/README.md

   * Included web admin UI (SaltGUI: https://github.com/erwindon/SaltGUI )
 * This Docker image can be used to set up master server of saltstack
 * User Authentication is used with Linux-PAM.
-  * the user is salt. and default password is 'supersecret'. or you can set it with environment value 'SALT_SHARED_SECRET'
+  * the user is 'salt'. and default password is 'supersecret'. or you can set it with environment value 'SALT_SHARED_SECRET'

 # How to USE

 ```
 docker run -d \
+  --name salt \
+  --hostname salt \
   -p 8000:8000 \
   -p 4505:4505 \
   -p 4506:4506 \